Paul R. Carter College of Business Administration

 American Marketing Association (AMA)

-AMA is a business group who uses marketing tools learned in the classroom to help promote campus activities and encourage community involvement.
+The American Marketing Association (AMA) is a business group who uses marketing tools learned in the classroom to help promote campus activities and encourage community involvement.
 AMA is nationally accredited and recognized all over the world.
 Activities include: Marketing Case Competition, COBA Cookout, BBQ Wars, White County Hospital Fashion Show, Pizza Wars, and Etiquette Dinner.
-There is also a spring trip scheduled for students who earn the most points through involvement in activities.

-BITS, or Business Information Technology Students, is a student led group that provides a social and learning atmosphere for the sharing of knowledge about the IT field.
+The Association for Information Systems (AIS) is a student led group that provides a social and learning atmosphere for the sharing of knowledge about the IT field.
 It fosters networking with potential employers, development of knowledge of internships, industry trends, and employment opportunities in the IT field.